 Summary: While designing and building culture anywhere is difficult, startups have unique qualities that make it especially challenging.
-Here I give a mini-model, called the “Three Ps”, which can serve as a reminder of the key elements to create, maintain, and align culture.
+Here I give a mini-model, called the “Four Ps”, which can serve as a reminder of the key elements to create, maintain, and align culture.
 E-mail.
 Tweet.

 I was recently asked by good friend, and coach Bob Radin, a professor at the Carroll School of Management at Boston College, to speak to his MBA class, called “Managing People in Organizations”.
 Bob asked me to give them the perspective of what it takes to design and build culture at a startup; for which I provided some perspective, as well as a mini-framework, to help students think about how culture plays an integral role when founding a startup, or even selecting where to begin their post-MBA career.